 Sure, there are thing to do and buy for back to school.
 But if you’re like most moms, as you are taking those adorable first day pictures, you are thinking just a little bit about the early baby books that are left undone.
-I’m going to let you off the hook, and give you and easy way to “complete” some simple baby books so you can move on to enjoying the new photos and keepsakes that will come with this school year.
+I’m going to let you off the hook, and show you how to organize a simple baby book so you can move on to enjoying the new photos and keepsakes that will come with this school year.

 This project should take you about a half an hour per kid.